 To arrange an appointment with the KIB, call 0211 – 8924063.
 Make sure you bring a translator with you and don’t forget to bring with you the following documents:

 - Meldebescheinigung (certificate of residence registration)

-- The most recent school report of your child, indicating subjects and marks in the home country (if possible sworn translation in German)
+- The most recent school report of your child, indicating subjects and marks in the home country (if possible, a sworn translation in German)

 After the consultancy at KIB, the Schulamt (office for schooling) will manage the bureaucratic part and the principal will manage the practical part of the procedure.